What is an omnichannel contact centre?

 While moving to an omnichannel contact centre experience is increasingly becoming a necessity in the modern consumer environment, it's important to ensure your customer service operation doesn't become fragmented across different channels.
 With some customers potentially moving between their email, phone, or a mobile app during a single transaction, or even choosing to take a different pathway each time they interact with customer services, continuity and a consistent experience is an imperative.

-The customer experience: Why an omnichannel contact centre matters
+Why an omnichannel contact centre is important for customer experience

 With an understanding of what an omnichannel contact centre is, the next question is why are they important?